Reference Room Reopening

 To ready itself for reopening, the Royal BC Museum implemented numerous physical distancing measures, engineered controls and administrative changes to help limit the resurgence of the virus and protect staff and visitors.

-The BC Archives will take similar steps in the Reference Room.
+The BC Archives has taken similar steps in the Reference Room.
 As the Reference Room is a high-touch area, staff have carefully considered the expansion of in-person service, balancing access to materials with the need to protect staff and researchers from possible infection.

 - How do I book an appointment?

-As the reference room is limited to five researchers at one time, appointments are filling up quickly.
+As the reference room is limited to five researchers at one time, appointment spaces fill up quickly.
 Please submit your appointment requests well ahead of any deadlines you may have.

 - How do I locate records?